teunvw14/teunvw14.github.io/content/posts/iota-rebased-sc/index.md

 With the upcoming [IOTA Rebased network upgrade](https://blog.iota.org/iota-rebased-fast-forward), the [Move](https://sui.io/move) smart contract programming language is coming to IOTA.
 The goal of this article is to show you how you can get a simple dApp (decentralized application) written in Move up and running quickly.
 We will write and publish a ***Move smart contract*** on the IOTA Rebased testnet, and create a frontend to interact with it using [***Svelte***](https://svelte.dev).

+The code for this article can be found [here](https://github.com/teunvw14/iota-rebased-sc-minimal-example).

 # Who is this article for?

 This article is for developers who want to get a feeling for writing smart contracts with Move on IOTA.
 Some previous programming experience is required; familiarity with Rust (similar to Move) and TypeScript (for the frontend) will help a lot.